To get the most out of employee engagement surveys, organizations must focus on key performance drivers, not just feel-good barometers.

 Insights gleaned from these surveys are especially critical as trends in business and technology continue to change the way employees work — where, when, why and with whom.
 And 80% of senior leaders believe good employee engagement is a critical part of achieving business objectives.

-The problem is that managers across the enterprise and at all levels — from senior executives to regional product managers — have grown so accustomed to the status quo that they don’t question whether or not the survey data provides insight into business outcomes.
-The key is to ask employees the right questions.
+When organizations do run traditional surveys, the problem is that managers across the enterprise and at all levels — from senior executives to regional product managers — have grown so accustomed to the status quo that they don’t question whether or not the survey data provides insight into business outcomes.
+The key is to ask the right questions.

 Focus on performance drivers

-Although sentiment-based questions (attitude and commitment) are useful in measuring employee engagement, questions that help organizations improve employee performance are much more powerful.
-“Companies should focus their employee engagement surveys on specific drivers of performance,” says Hadjistoyanova.
+It’s important to focus the survey on questions that help organizations improve employee performance.
+“Companies should focus their employee engagement surveys on specific drivers of performance,” says Iliyana Hadjistoyanova, Sr Principal, Research at Gartner.

 These three employee performance drivers are key, and can be tested with employee engagement surveys: